Xavisoft/pipeliner/README.md

 # pipeliner

 This package helps you to create a CI/CD workflow using GitHub webhook events.
-You can provide scripts that will be executed when a certain events happens, or add event listeners to respond to the events right in the your app.
-Unlike GitHub actions where you're limited to ```2000 CI/CD minutes/per month```, webhooks are not limited.
+You can provide scripts that will be executed when certain events happen, or add event listeners to respond to the events right in the your app.
+Unlike GitHub actions where you're limited to ```2000 CI/CD minutes per month```, webhooks are not limited.
 This package can also be extended if the events available are not adequate for your workflow.

 ## Installation
 ```